bill20509/tft-tool/README.md

 # tft-tool
-simple tool for the game teamfihgt-tactics
+simple tools for the game teamfihgt-tactics
 tft-prdict -> a tool to predict your enemy next round
 tft-exp -> a tool to calculate the expected value for the any star's champion